Malla dynasty (Nepal): Period of three kingdoms

-Meanwhile, in Tibet domestic struggles during the 1720s led to decisive intervention by the powerful Qing rulers of China (1644–1911).
-A Chinese force installed the 6th Dalai Lama (the highest ranking Tibetan religious leaders) in Lhasa in 1728, and thereafter the Chinese stationed military governors (amban) in Lhasa to monitor local events.
+Meanwhile, in Tibet, domestic struggles during the 1720s led to decisive intervention by the powerful Qing rulers of China (1644–1911).
+A Chinese force installed the 6th Dalai Lama (the highest-ranking Tibetan religious leader) in Lhasa in 1728, and thereafter the Chinese stationed military governors (amban) in Lhasa to monitor local events.
 In 1729 representatives of the three Nepalese kingdoms sent greetings and presents to the Chinese emperor in Beijing, after which the Qing viewed Nepal as an outlying tributary kingdom (a perception not shared within Nepal).
 The expansion of big empires in both the north and south thus took place during a time when Nepal was experiencing considerable weakness in its traditional center.
 The three kingdoms lived a charmed life—isolated, independent, and quarrelling in their mountain valley—as the systems around them became larger and more centralized.

 By the seventeenth century, the mountain areas to the north of the valley and the Kiranti region to the east were the only areas that maintained traditional tribal communal systems, influenced to various degrees by Hindu ideas and practices.
 In the west and the south of the three kingdoms, there were many petty states ruled by dynasties of a warrior (Kshatriya) status, many claiming an origin among princely, or Rajput, dynasties to the south.
 In the near west, around the Narayani River system (the Narayani was one of the seven Gandak rivers), there was a loose confederation of principalities called the Chaubisi (the Twenty-four), including Makwanpur and Palpa.
 In the far west, around the Karnali River system, there was a separate confederation called the Baisi (the Twenty-two), headed by the Raja of Jumla.
-The confederations were in constant conflict, and their member states were constantly quarreling with each other.
+The confederations were in constant conflict, and their member states were constantly quarrelling with each other.
 The kingdoms of Kathmandu, Patan, and Bhadgaon periodically allied themselves with princes among these confederations.
 All of these small, increasingly militarized states were operating individually at a higher level of centralized organization than ever before in the hills, but they were expending their resources in an almost anarchic struggle for survival.
 There was an awareness of the distinct culture of the Himalayan area but no real concept of Nepal as a nation.